MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 | Request Timeout for Async calls|Configurable.
 Max is 30 days. |

 >[!NOTE]
 >If you test a flow that runs for longer than 10 minutes, you may get a timeout message in Power Automate, even though the flow continues to run in the background.
-If this happens, reopening the view to receive the current status.
+If this happens, reopen the view to receive the current status.

 ### Message size